GDR Diplomatic Passport Doernberg

-I was able to aquire several East German Diplomatic passports of Prof. Doernberg, a quite interesting person.
-Prof. Stefan Doernberg was not only East German ambassador to Finnland but as a young sovjet officer he eye whitnessed the signement of the German surrender on May 8th, 1945.
+I was able to acquire several East German Diplomatic passports of Prof. Doernberg, a quite interesting person.
+Prof. Stefan Doernberg was not only an East German ambassador to Finnland, but as a young Russian officer, he eye-witnessed the signing of the German surrender on May 8th, 1945.

 On May 3, 2010, shortly before his departure to Moscow, where he was to attend the celebrations celebrating the 65th anniversary of the victory over National Socialist Germany, Stefan Doernberg died in Berlin.